List of Primetime Emmy Awards received by Netflix: Lead Actor/Actress

 Robin Wright was the only lead nominated, from 2013 to 2016.
 In 2017, Wright received her fifth nomination and Claire Foy received her first.
 In 2018, Foy won for her role as Queen Elizabeth II in The Crown.
 She became the first actress from a series produced by Netflix to win.
 During the 70th Primetime Emmy Awards, Laura Linney was nominated for the second season of Ozark and received additional nominations in 2020 and 2022.
 Robin Wright received a nomination for the last season of House of Cards.
 In 2020, Laura Linney and Olivia Colman were nominated.
 During 2021, Emma Corrin was nominated for her role as Princess Diana and Olivia Colman as Queen Elizabeth II, in The Crown.
+In 2023, Keri Russell was nominated for her role as a US ambassador to the UK in The Diplomat.
+In 2024, Imelda Staunton was nominated for her role as Queen Elizabeth II in the final season of The Crown.